Backbase/backbase.github.io/content/posts/unpublished/working-with-test-containers/post.md

 Testcontainers emerges as a powerful tool for ensuring reliable and robust testing environments.
 Unlike mocked and in-memory services, Testcontainers offers the advantage of real-world compatibility, accurately reflecting the behavior of external dependencies such as databases, APIs, message queues.
-By utilizing Testcontainers, developers can identify compatibility issues early in the development process, leading to more resilient software deployments, enhance the effectiveness of testing and improve the reliability of software applications.
+By utilizing Testcontainers, developers can identify compatibility issues early in the development process, leading to more resilient software deployments, enhance the effectiveness of testing and improve the reliability of software apps.

 ## References
  - [Testcontainers official documentation](https://testcontainers.com/)a